alexa-gunning/accentureCourseDataAnalytics/README.md

 # accentureCourseDataAnalytics
 This course covered the following skills:
-- Project Understanding
+- Project and Data Understanding
-- Data Cleaning & Modeling
+- Data Cleaning & Modeling (in Excel)
-- Data Visualization & Storytelling
+- Data Visualization & Storytelling (using PowerPoint and Excel visuals)
 - Present to the Client